 Whilst mobile apps can make use of all the different functions on your phone, a mobile website is far more limited.
 Essentially, this means a mobile app is able to offer a level of interaction far beyond the capabilities of its competitors.

 With load times diminished, users have more time to sit back and enjoy the app in the way it was intended.
-An added benefit of having everything downloaded is that users don't necessarily need an Internet connection to use your app — in fact, download enough content and your app can be 100% functional offline.
+An added benefit of having everything downloaded is that users don't necessarily need an Internet connection to use your app.
+In fact, download enough content and your app can be 100% functional offline.

-Some mobile websites can be rather confusing; if a site isn't optimised for your device, it can feel like you're navigating a minefield.
+Some mobile websites can be rather confusing.
+If a site isn't optimized for your device, it can feel like you're navigating a minefield.

 An app stores your details, your usage history and your settings behind one convenient little button on your home screen.
 This means apps will always be the most convenient option.

-5. Self Contained Environment
+A Self Contained Environment

 With a mobile app, the developer can ensure that everything a user could possibly need is contained within the confines of the app.